 “Considder the fact that maybe God closed that door, because He knew you were worth so much more.
 God has so much more for you, Trust in Him”

 Heavenly Father, Thank You for saving me.
 Thank You for allowing me to serve You in whatever way You have planned for me.
 Please forgive me for the times that I have tried to force open doors that You closed.
 Give me eyes to see the doors that You want me to go through and the courage to go through them.
 I pray this in Jesus’ name, Amen.

 If you are in need of prayer for yourself or others, please Click Here

-If you have never asked Jesus into your heart or want to recommit.
+If you are seeking Jesus in your life or want to recommit your life to Him.
 Click here to learn more.

 Scriptural Seeds Ministries